 Medical care | 0.7 | 0.8 | -0.4 | -0.5 | 0.3 | -0.7 | -0.7 | 2.1 |

-The BLS releases inflation data around the middle of a month for consumer prices surveyed up to the previous month.
-The Consumer Price Index (CPI) for February and the latest annual period become public on April 12, 2023.
+The BLS releases inflation data around the middle of the month for consumer prices surveyed up to the previous month.
+The Consumer Price Index (CPI) for February and the latest annual period will be made public on April 12, 2023.

-CPI data is used in calculating inflation rates and in this site’s U.S. Inflation Calculator.
-The US Inflation Calculator shows cumulative inflation and the change in buying power of the U.S. dollar over time.
+The CPI data is also used to calculate inflation rates and to power this site’s U.S. Inflation Calculator.
+The U.S. Inflation Calculator displays the cumulative inflation and the change in the buying power of the U.S. dollar over time.